-- · Taking it personally - · Dismissing their feelings - The child or young person being deprived of food, water or access to changing facilities or toilets - The threat that the child or young person will be 'dropped' from the team or not selected to play in the next game.
-Unless they present a risk of serious harm to themselves or other involved in the game and in these circumstances the reasons for this decision should explained to the child or young person and their parents/carers
+Unacceptable conduct to manage children and young people's behaviour: Physical punishment or the threat of such Taking it personally • Invading the child or young person's personal Dismissing their feelings space • The child or young person being deprived of Shouting, threatening, preaching or arguing food, water or access to changing facilities or Verbal intimidation, ridicule or humiliation toilets • Telling the child or young person to "calm down" • The threat that the child or young person will be Pointing or shaking your finger 'dropped' from the team or not selected to play Trying to 'win' or have the last word in the next game.
+Unless they present a risk of • Interrupting e.g. "no, you listen to what I'm serious harm to themselves or other involved in saying for a change" the game and in these circumstances the • The withdrawal of communication with the child reasons for this decision should explained to the or young person child or young person and their parents/carers